Check out some great RC flying eBooks

 Anyone who has witnessed such an event will know the unmistakable noise of impact, immediately followed by complete silence as tiny pieces of shredded airplane fall gently to the ground.

-One mid-air collision that I personally witnessed was particularly spectacular...
-Two models met head-on, so you can imagine the result.
+One mid-air collision that I personally witnessed in my early aeromodelling days was particularly spectacular...
+Two planes met head-on, so you can imagine the result.
 While walking around the wreckage, one guy accidentally kicked what was left of the plane's shattered wing.
 The owner, as a natural reaction, cried out "Hey, don't break it!"

 RC airplane crashes are all part of the hobby, there's absolutely no doubt about that.
-Any RC pilot who tells you that he/she hasn't crashed his/her model airplane obviously hasn't been flying for long enough!
+Any RC pilot who tells you that he/she hasn't crashed his/her airplane obviously hasn't been flying for long enough.

 I myself have crashed my fair share of rc airplanes, some of which had taken many hours to construct from a kit.
 I've flown with many rc pilots who have crashed their beloved, and often expensive, model planes.
-And one thing happens soon after the crash - the pilot smiles, even laughs about it!
-Maybe it's just his/her way of expressing the sudden grief of losing something so precious, but it always happens.
+And although the moment of a serious crash is heartbreaking, one thing usually happens soon after the crash - the pilot smiles, even laughs and jokes about it!
+Maybe it's just his/her way of expressing the sudden grief of losing something so precious, but it happens.

 So what's my point?...
 Don't get too upset if you crash your rc airplane.
 It happens.
 Be a man about it.
-Smile about it, even laugh about it.
+Smile about it, even laugh and joke about it.

-Yes, it's a great shame that your model has met an untimely departure, but move on!
-Look on the bright side; you can have an early beer, even get home in time for the big game.
-Not to mention the sympathy you'll get from your other half, when you do return home, plastic bag in hand...
+Yes, it's a great shame that your airplane has met an untimely departure, but pick up the pieces and move on.
+Look on the bright side - you can have an early beer, even get home in time for the big game.
+Not to mention the sympathy you'll get from your other half, when you do return home, plastic bag in hand and a tear in your eye...

 In fact, milk it all the way.
 Phone home in advance and give the bad news.
 There'll be a cold beer in your hand as soon as you walk through the door.